kilbanen/Terminal-Sorting-Visualiser/README.md

 # Terminal Sorting Visualiser
-A termial-based application for looking at different sorting algorithms
+A terminal-based application for looking at different sorting algorithms.

 ## To build:
 ```